Social Worker Visits to Looked After Children

 Note that different provisions apply to children who acquire Looked After status as a result of a remand to local authority accommodation or youth detention accommodation.
 In relation to those children, please see Remands to Local Authority Accommodation or to Youth Detention Accommodation Procedure, Care Planning for Young People on Remand.

-Wherever a Looked After child is placed, the child's social worker must visit the child in the placement at the following intervals, subject to the exceptions in Section 2, Exceptions:
+It is good practice that when a Looked After Child is placed they should be accompanied by the social worker to the placement.
+Following this the child's social worker must visit the child in the placement at the following intervals, subject to the exceptions in Section 2, Exceptions:

 N.B.
 These are minimum requirements and the Looked After Review may recommend more frequent visits.
 The frequency of visits should always be determined by the circumstances of the case and visits should be made whenever reasonably requested by the child or foster carer regardless of the status of the placement.

-The child's social worker should also visit the child immediately a complaint is received from the child or from another person relating to the child concerning the standard of care they are receiving.
+- Immediately a complaint is received from the child or from another person relating to the child concerning the standard of care they are receiving; or

 This applies to all new placements where, for example, a child moves from one placement to another.
 For children who are placed for adoption, see Monitoring and Supervision of Adoptive Placements Procedure.

 Some visits should be unannounced.
-(The foster carers, parent or residential unit should be informed by the child's social worker at the time of placing that there will be occasional unannounced visits and the reason for this explained.)
+(The foster carers, parent or residential unit should be informed by the child's social worker at the time of placing that there will be occasional unannounced visits and the reason for this explained).